bichenkk/AWSTPEWorkshop-20180524-EC2-S3-CF/README.md

 Now we are going into second phase, create cloudfront to distribute your static assets, and also help to speed it up globally.

 ### Step 6:
-Manually create a Cloudfront Distribution - AWS Console > Cloudfront 6-1 : Create Distribution > Web
+####Manually create a Cloudfront Distribution

+* AWS Console > Cloudfront > Create Distribution > Web
-Origin Domain Name > - Amazon S3 Bucket - > THE_BUCKETNAME_IN_THIS_WORKSHOP.s3.amazonaws.com
+* Origin Domain Name > - Amazon S3 Bucket - > THE_BUCKETNAME_IN_THIS_WORKSHOP.s3.amazonaws.com
-Restrict Bucket Access > Yes
+* Restrict Bucket Access > Yes
-Origin Access Identity > Use an Existing Identity
+* Origin Access Identity > Use an Existing Identity
-Your Identities > access-identity-
+* Your Identities > access-identity-
-Grant Read Permissions on Bucket > Yes, Update Bucket Policy And leave all the other as default > Create Distribution.
+* Grant Read Permissions on Bucket > Yes, Update Bucket Policy
+* And leave all the other as default > Create Distribution.

 It will take about 15-20 minutes to create this distribution, we can take a break and get a coffee now.